 Herbert William Reffell (1867-1953)

-Herbert William Reffell was born in 1867, the son of Edwin Reffell and Fanny Frampton from the Buckinghamshire farmers branch of the family.
+Herbert William Reffell was born in 1867.
 His eldest brother Horace joined the army in 1883.
 By the time of the 1891 census Herbert William was employed as a butcher and was lodging at 5 Mill Lane Streatham.
 He married Amelia Ellen Coulter in 1893, the daughter of Austen Coulter & Sarah Sutton who were also butchers, as was her elder brother; another Austen.
 Herbert was 26, Amelia was 16.
 By 1901 Herbert William was running a butchers shop at 10 Sunnyhill Road Streatham and was employing two assistants.

 In the 1980s being on busy main road with no footpath to the village, the butchers shop closed and John James & wife Bathia (nee Michie) moved to Gloucester where they died in 1992 and 1987 respectively.

-The two recent photographs were taken in 2005 and show that the sign for the butchers could still be made out;
+The two photographs above were taken in 2005 and show that the sign for the butchers could still be made out;

 HW REFFELL & SON.
 BUTCHERS.
 DAILY SUPPLIES.
 OF THE WORLDS BEST QUALITY.
 MEAT TO BE .
 OBTAINED HERE.